Skip to main content Skip to navigation

 Transition refers to the process by which a transgender person may bring their gender expression, legal and/or non-legal gender markers on documents and records, and/or physical characteristics, into conformity with their gender identity.

 Not all transgender people transition, and not all people who transition go through a transition process that includes medical steps such as hormone therapy or surgeries.
 Transitioning is a very personal process, and there are many ways to transition.
-Every employee who transitions is entitled to respect, regardless of the particulars of how or whether they transition.
-Also, not all transgender employees must transition in any way in order to identify as transgender.
+Every student who transitions is entitled to respect, regardless of the particulars of how or whether they transition.
+Also, not all transgender students must transition in any way in order to identify as transgender.

-• Transitioning with Your Co-Workers and Others on Campus
+Transitioning with your Coworkers and Others on Campus

 So that WSU can best support you through your transition, you can meet with your supervisor to discuss topics including the following: